 The Story of the Institute

-A memorial endowment has been established in memory of the Institute's late director, the Rev. Donald G. Clifford, S.J., who directed its activities for over forty years.
-This endowment funds most of the Institute's many programs.
-Please consider supporting the mission of deepening understanding between Jews and Catholics.
+The Institute's many programs are funded by gifts that support our work and through an endowment that honors the Institute's late director, the Rev. Donald G. Clifford, S.J., who directed its activities for over forty years.
+Please consider financially joining in our mission of deepening understanding between Jews and Catholics through joint study.